dominiklohmann/25th-hour/docs/README.md

 desktop, since macOS does not allow setting the wallpaper for inactive desktops.

+## Troubleshooting

+Sometimes, the wallpaper is not set in dynamic mode.
+To fix this, change your wallpaper to either of the two dynamic wallpapers that ship with macOS, set the mode to *Dynamic* and install again.

 ## License

 25th-hour is [licensed under an MIT license][license].